pingcap/docs/develop/dev-guide-get-data-from-single-table.md

 # Query data from a single table

-This document focus on how to use SQL and various programming languages to query data from a single table in database.
+This document describes how to use SQL and various programming languages to query data from a single table in a database.

 ## Before you begin

-The following will take the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application as an example to explain data query from a single table in TiDB.
+The following content will take the [Bookshop](/develop/dev-guide-bookshop-schema-design.md) application as an example to show how to query data from a single table in TiDB.

-Make sure you have the following things before continue:
+Before querying data, make sure that you have completed the following steps:

 1. Build a TiDB cluster (using [TiDB Cloud](/develop/dev-guide-build-cluster-in-cloud.md) or [TiUP](/production-deployment-using-tiup.md) is recommended).
 2. [Import table schema and sample data of the Bookshop application](/develop/dev-guide-bookshop-schema-design.md#import-data).
 3. [Connect to TiDB](/develop/dev-guide-connect-to-tidb.md).

-## A simple query
+## Execute a simple query

 In the database of the Bookshop application, the `authors` table stores the basic information of authors.
 You can use the `SELECT ...
-FROM ...` statement query data from the database.
+FROM ...` statement to query data from the database.

 <SimpleTab>
 <div label="SQL" href="simple-sql">

-Execute the following SQL statement in MySQL client:
+Execute the following SQL statement in a MySQL client:

 {{< copyable "sql" >}}